VinAIResearch/WaveDiff/readme.md

 6. [Acknowledgments](#Acknowledgments)
 7. [Contacts](#Contacts)

+# Official PyTorch implementation of "Wavelet Diffusion Models are fast and scalable Image Generators"
 <div align="center">
     <img width="1000" alt="teaser" src="assets/single_wavelet.png"/>
 </div>

-# WaveDiff: An official PyTorch implementation

 WaveDiff is a novel wavelet-based diffusion structure that employs low-and-high frequency components of wavelet subbands from both image and feature levels.
 These are adaptively implemented to accelerate the sampling process while maintaining good generation quality.
 Experimental results on CelebA-HQ, CIFAR-10, LSUN-Church, and STL-10 datasets show that WaveDiff provides state-of-the-art training and inference speed, which serves as a stepping-stone to offering real-time and high-fidelity diffusion models.